ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   This extends the semantics of the "rs_cnf" parameter for the OAuth 2.0 token endpoint defined in {{RFC9201}} and therefore updates {{RFC9201}}.

-* It extends the error handling at the AS, for which it defines a new error code that the AS can use for error responses sent to the client, after failing to verify the proof of possesssion of the client's private key when processing an access token request (see {{sec-error-failed-pop}}).
+* It extends the error handling at the AS, for which it defines a new error code that the AS can use for error responses sent to the client, after failing to verify the proof of possession of the client's private key when processing an access token request (see {{sec-error-failed-pop}}).

 * It deprecates the original payload format of error responses that convey an error code, when CBOR is used to encode message payloads in the ACE framework.
 For such error responses, it defines a new payload format according to the problem-details format specified in {{RFC9290}} (see {{sec-updated-error-responses}}).